andrew-vant/mtm/salt-defaults-get.md

 [^1]: At time of writing.
 I imagine someone will update it eventually.
 Maybe even me.

-[^2]: This trick works just as well for pillar.get, or any of the other salt[] functions.
+[^2]: This trick works just as well for pillar.get, or any of the other salt['something'] functions.

 [dget]: http://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.defaults.html#salt.modules.defaults.get